 Used properly, condoms prevent your partner’s body fluids (blood or vaginal fluids) from entering your body, and vice versa.

-Many men and their partners report that the use of condoms enhances their sexual enjoyment.
+Many people report that the use of condoms enhances their sexual enjoyment.
 Reasons for this include:

 - reduced risk of pregnancy (condoms are 95 to 99 per cent effective)